Financial support and money

 Order discounted surplus food

-Reserve discounted surplus food from the campus cafes and around town using the Good to Go app.
+Reserve discounted surplus food from the campus cafes and around town using the Too Good to Go app.

 A variety of good value healthy and filling meals and snacks can be purchased at the cafes on campus.
 Customers who bring a reusable cup receive a discount on drinks.
+Our cafes run a number of special offers.

 Bills and utilities